CPAN-Security/security.metacpan.org/docs/risk-mitigation-guide.md

 2. Consider availability for assisting when owner is looking for co-maintainer support, via the [NEEDHELP](https://metacpan.org/author/NEEDHELP) facility on PAUSE/CPAN
 3. Consider the availability for hand-off when owner is looking for someone to take over the distribution, via the [HANDOFF](https://metacpan.org/author/HANDOFF) facility on PAUSE/CPAN
 4. Look for funding options for the projects in question
+5. Update the required version for dependencies when included modules implement security fixes

 ## For CPAN ecosystems themselves, including PAUSE, MetaCPAN and any other supporting systems.